-Once the first sample is centralised with the testing probe, subsequent samples can simply be moved along via a ‘quick-click’ mechanism which aligns the next test ready to go, increasing sample throughput.
-Compaction properties of powders can be assessed using target force or target distance modes.
+Once the first sample is centralized with the testing probe, subsequent samples can simply be moved along via a ‘quick-click’ mechanism which aligns the next test ready to go, increasing sample throughput.
+The compaction properties of powders can be assessed using target force or target distance modes.
 Many powder compacts are formed to a target distance and so this test can be used to assess the force required to reach this distance.
-However, new advances in tabletting machines allow compression to a target force (resulting in powder compacts with constant porosity).
+However, new advances in tableting machines allow compression to a target force (resulting in powder compacts with constant porosity).
 Going to a target force using this rig will result in a measurement of the cake’s height.

 Indexable Powder Compaction Rig and typical graph

 In industries that handle powders on a regular basis, it is very important to understand how a powder or granular material responds to pressure.
 In storage, the weight of powder in a container exerts pressure on the particles at the bottom.
 If the powder has good flow behavior it will not consolidate and will flow out of the silo or hopper without sticking – this is very desirable.
 The longer a powder is stored for, the more likely it is to form a cake in its hopper and refuse to flow without further assistance.